Pairing Rapid Prototyping with Wireframes and UI Design

 Information Architecture (IA), Application Maps, and User Flows: Defining the high-level structure and navigation for both PTA and Pathfinder to ensure a logical flow for users, and further defining the step-by-step interactions for critical features— from first-time setup, to daily use, and advanced settings.

-Wireframing: Creating low-fidelity visual representations of each screen, focusing on layout, content placement, and interaction elements.
+Wireframing & UI Design: Creating low-fidelity visual representations of each screen, focusing on layout, content placement, and interaction elements.
+Myself and a UI Designer worked in tandem on wireframes and visual designs, respectively, for each sprint.

 Prototyping: Creating prototypes to explore, visualize, and test new and unique interaction models related to changing device settings and other features throughout the wireframing process.